- Photos & Map

 Literature

-The publication “Hiking in Simplon” (2008) is a veritable treasure trove of stories and facts from a wide variety of fields.
+The publication “Hiking at Simplon” (2008) is a true treasure trove of stories and facts from a wide range of fields.

-As editor, Dr. Klaus Anderegg has compiled contributions from numerous authors into an impressive overview.
-Across 368 pages, eight routes through the unique Alpine and mountain region of Simplon are presented, showcasing a wide variety of natural, cultural, and historical treasures and curiosities.
+Dr. Klaus Anderegg edited numerous contributions by authors into an impressive comprehensive view.
+On 368 pages, eight routes of the unique alpine and mountain region Simplon are presented with a great variety of natural, cultural, and historical treasures and curiosities.

 Author´s Tip / Recommendation of the author